 Credit Hour Limitations

 The maximum number of credits in which a student can be enrolled for in a semester is 17 units for the School of Management.
 Please note that the primary program will determine concurrent degree students’ maximum units.
 The primary program is defined as the program to which you were admitted first.
 For additional questions and concerns, please contact the Office of Graduate Student Affairs.
 For all students, requests for an increased number of units are considered only for students who have a minimum GPA of 3.8.
-Students wishing to enroll in School of Management courses exceeding 17 units must submit an Overload Petition form with all of the appropriate signatures in order to proceed with registration and must meet with an advisor in the Office of Graduate Student Affairs and complete the overload petition process.
+Students wishing to enroll in School of Management courses exceeding 17 units must meet with an advisor in the Office of Graduate Student Affairs and complete the overload petition process.
 Final approval comes from the Associate Dean of Graduate Programs.

 There are two ways a student may add a class: